 Dalton encourages the families of all applicants to carefully evaluate their own ability to pay school costs for the coming year and in future years.
 If a family thinks they have the need, to be considered for financial aid, they must apply at the time of admission.
-Only due to a significant, unexpected change in circumstances, such as job loss, will consideration for financial aid be granted at a later date, including subsequent years, if the request is not made with a student's initial application for admission.
+Only due to a significant, unexpected change in circumstances, such as job loss, occuring subsequent to the student's enrollment, will consideration for financial aid be granted at a later date, including subsequent years, if the request is not made with a student's initial application for admission.

 An application for aid will not prejudice an application for admission.
 Decisions regarding amounts of financial assistance are determined by the Financial Aid Committee after the Admissions Committee determines eligibility for admission.